 Numerous customer segments are well-represented in the state.
 For example, Florida cities — particularly Miami — attract young people for their beaches, climate and vibrant entertainment scene.
 Across the U.S., companies are tracking this migration toward more affordable living, and many are following those customers to Florida.

 Florida is attractive from a financial perspective for businesses aiming to reduce operational costs.
-The cost of living is significantly lower in Florida than in states such as New York and California, giving execs and employees greater financial freedom.
+The cost of living can be significantly lower in Florida than in states such as New York and California, giving execs and employees greater financial freedom.
 Real estate, labor and capital are also less expensive in Florida than in many other states.

 As more young people flock to Miami and other Florida cities, they form a talent pool of educated and motivated individuals.
 These young go-getters are excited to start their careers, making it easier to hire for a cultural fit.
 Growing companies are eager to tap this talent pool.